olegtemek/animeApi-site/README.md

 For example go to (https://animeapi.olegtemek.kz)

 * Data for auth =
-* Login: example@example.example
+* Login: preview@preview.preview
-* Password: example
+* Password: preview

 ⚠️This user can add only 4 titles for favorite list and delete them⚠️